lucasem/ec/README.md

 # Build

-The makefile provides a default of building the `./ec` binary, so running `make` should be all you need.
-You can also run the program with the example task set in `./flashfill.json` using `make run`.
+The makefile provides a default of building both the `./str` binary for **string transformations** and the `./list` binary for **list functions**.
+Running `make` should be all you need.

+You can also run the program with the example string transformation task set in `./flashfill.json` using `make run`, or by following the usage explained below.

 # Usage

 The **`ec`** binary takes one argument: the filename of a json file.
 The results are formatted in json and sent to stdout.
+If the filename is `-`, stdin is used to read the json input.

 ### Settings